Skip to main content

 Real estate vs donation: the calculus

-For most single applicants, the EDF donation route at USD 100,000 represents the more cost-efficient path to a Dominica passport.
-The real estate premium of approximately USD 100,000 is justified only if: (a) the applicant has a genuine investment rationale for Caribbean real estate exposure, (b) the specific development offers credible yield and capital preservation characteristics, or (c) the three-year hold aligns with a broader Caribbean asset allocation plan.
+For most single applicants the EDF donation and the approved real-estate route now carry the same USD 200,000 minimum, so the donation is no longer the cheaper option — it is the simpler one.
+The real-estate premium of approximately USD 30,000–50,000 in transaction costs, rather than in headline investment, is justified only if: (a) the applicant has a genuine investment rationale for Caribbean real estate exposure, (b) the specific development offers credible yield and capital preservation characteristics, or (c) the three-year hold aligns with a broader Caribbean asset allocation plan.
 Dominica's passport — visa-free to 145+ countries including the Schengen area and the UK — is the same on either route.

 Processing in 2026